1. Stress hormones in ADHD¶

 - More often no shutdown of the HPA axis

-- Not only for lack of sufficient cortisol stress response
+- Not only due to a lack of sufficient cortisol stress response

 - Also with artificial glucocorticoid administration (dexamethasone)

-ch→ more frequent desensitization of GR (more likely) or hyperactivity of MR (less likely because dexamethasone addresses GR 30 times more than MR and yet nonsupression occurs)
+ch→ more frequent desensitization of GR (more likely) or overactivity of MR (less likely, as dexamethasone addresses GR 30 times more strongly than MR and yet nonsupression occurs)

-8. Treatment of ADHD by cortisol / dexamethasone?¶
+8. Treatment of ADHD with cortisol / dexamethasone?¶

-Another strong indication that the HPA axis, and cortisol in particular, plays a central role in ADHD is provided by a study according to which dexamethasone (as a drug) in SHR rats (considered an animal model for ADHD-HI (with hyperactivity)) was able to significantly reduce their ADHD-HI symptoms.
+Another strong indication that the HPA axis, and cortisol in particular, plays a central role in ADHD is provided by a study that found that dexamethasone (as a medication) in SHR rats (which are considered an animal model for ADHD-HI (with hyperactivity)) was able to significantly reduce their ADHD-HI symptoms.

-However, it must be taken into account that ADHD-HI can be caused by a variety of different gene constellations and that the SHR only represent a single gene constellation, so that the result cannot be readily generalized to every ADHD-HI.
+However, it must be taken into account that ADHD with hyperactivity can be caused by a variety of different gene constellations and the SHR only represent a single gene constellation, so the result cannot be easily generalized for every ADHD-HI.

 W

-The dopamine D1 transporter in the PFC, which is damaged in schizophrenia, can be reactivated by cortisol in animal models, which restores dopamine levels to normal.
+The dopamine D1 transporter in the PFC, which is damaged in schizophrenia, can be reactivated by cortisol in animal models, which normalizes the dopamine level.

 Dexamethasone has so far only been studied for its basic efficacy in rats.
-There are no studies on its use in humans or the effects of long-term use, which may have side effects (e.g., on the immune system), with regard to ADHD.
+With regard to ADHD, there have been no studies on its use in humans or the effects of long-term use, which could potentially have side effects (e.g. on the immune system).

-On the other hand, balancing the cortisol level that is too low in ADHD and especially in ADHD-HI - as long as only the existing deficit is balanced - could show a positive influence in other ways as well.
+On the other hand, balancing cortisol levels that are too low in ADHD and especially in ADHD-HI - provided that only the existing deficit is compensated - could also have a positive influence in other ways.

-We developed the idea of dexamethasone shock treatment as a hypothesis: ⇒ Dexamethasone for ADHD
+We have developed the idea of a dexamethasone shock treatment as a hypothesis: ⇒ Dexamethasone for ADHD

 8.2.
 Cortisol as a drug for emotional stabilization in ADHD?¶

-In one study, administration of 20 mg to 40 mg of cortisol significantly reduced feelings of sadness, activity, alertness to acute stress, and improved relaxation.
-In addition, fatigue was reduced.
+In one study, the administration of 20 mg to 40 mg cortisol significantly reduced feelings of sadness, activity, alertness to acute stress and improved relaxation.
+Fatigue was also reduced.

-Cortisol (along with other mechanisms) influences attention, vigilance, and memory.
-The hippocampus, which is responsible for memory storage and retrieval processes, has the greatest cortisol receptor density in the brain.
+Cortisol (together with other mechanisms) influences attention, vigilance and memory.
+The hippocampus, which is responsible for memory storage and retrieval processes, has the highest cortisol receptor density in the brain.

-An administration of 10 mg cortisol before learning vocabulary significantly worsened memory retrieval performance.
-Whether this occurred only in men or also in women, who might be protected against this by their sex hormones, is an open question.
-ADHD-I sufferers respond to acute stress with increased cortisol release.
-Memory recall is also impaired in these individuals after stress - but only in males.
+An administration of 10 mg cortisol before learning vocabulary significantly worsened memory recall performance.
+Whether this only occurred in men or also in women, who could be protected against this by their sex hormones, remains to be seen.
+People with ADHD-I react to acute stress with an increased release of cortisol.
+Their memory recall performance is also impaired after stress - but only in men.

-While existing medications for ADHD (stimulants, atomoxetine, guanfacine) primarily improve attention and hyperactivity problems, we do not believe these are as effective in reducing internal tension.
-According to our hypothesis, infrequent high-dose cortisol administration should be able to reassure the HPA axis.
-In contrast, prolonged or regular administration is detrimental because it may cause effects similar to chronic severe stress.
+While the existing medications for ADHD (stimulants, atomoxetine, guanfacine) primarily improve attention and hyperactivity problems, we believe that they are not able to reduce internal tension as effectively.
+According to our hypothesis, infrequent high-dose administration of cortisol should be able to calm the HPA axis again.
+Long-term or regular administration, on the other hand, is detrimental because it can cause effects similar to chronic severe stress.

-Because of the significant disadvantages of corticoids acting on mineralocorticoid receptors, only corticoids that selectively address glucocorticoid receptors should be considered (such as dexamethasone, which addresses GR to MR in a 30:1 ratio).
+Due to the considerable disadvantages of corticoids that act on the mineralocorticoid receptors, only corticoids that selectively address the glucocorticoid receptors (such as dexamethasone, which addresses GR to MR in a ratio of 30:1) should be considered.

 8.3.
 Mode of action of dexamethasone¶

-Dexamethasone is a selective glucocorticoid receptor (GR) agonist and thus acts like an increase in cortisol levels.
+Dexamethasone is a selective glucocorticoid receptor (GR) agonist and therefore has the effect of increasing cortisol levels.

-The cortisol receptor agonist dexamethasone promotes PACAP mRNA transcription, cell proliferation, and DA synthesis, whereas a cortisol receptor antagonist inhibits this.
+The cortisol receptor agonist dexamethasone promotes PACAP mRNA transcription, cell proliferation and DA synthesis, while a cortisol receptor antagonist inhibits this.

 Cortisol acts on the β-adrenoceptor -cAMP/protein kinase A (PKA) signaling pathway to facilitate the synthesis and release of norepinephrine, which binds postsynaptically to ɑ1-adrenoceptor and β-adrenoceptor.
-A β-adrenoceptor directly coupled to adenylate cyclase (AC) can stimulate cAMP production and trigger certain responses that can be regulated by ɑ1-adrenoceptor.
-Glucocorticoid receptors, together with the ɑ1-adrenoceptor, have an influence on the β-adrenoceptor-cAMP system. and may activate the NE system by activating the NE neuronal group in the brainstem.
-GR may also regulate transcription.
+A β-adrenoceptor directly coupled to adenylate cyclase (AC) can stimulate cAMP production and trigger certain responses that can be regulated by the ɑ1-adrenoceptor.
+Glucocorticoid receptors, together with the ɑ1-adrenoceptor, have an influence on the β-adrenoceptor-cAMP system. and can activate the NE system by activating the NE group of neurons in the brainstem.
+GR can also regulate transcription.

-Activated GR bound to the glucocorticoid response element (GRE) affects gene expression as well as transcription factors, such as NF-kB, AP-1, CREB, etc., which in turn affect the combination of cAMP and PKA regulatory subtypes that model DA neuron production and survival and regulate DA activity and secretion.
+The activated GR bound to the glucocorticoid response element (GRE) influences gene expression as well as transcription factors, such as NF-kB, AP-1, CREB, etc., which in turn influence the combination of cAMP and PKA regulatory subtypes that model DA neuron production and survival and regulate DA activity and secretion.

-The studies that established efficacy of dexamethasone as an ADHD medication did so using SHR rats, which are considered a typical model of ADHD-HI (with hyperactivity).
+The studies that found dexamethasone to be effective as an ADHD medication used SHR rats, which are considered a typical model of ADHD-HI (with hyperactivity).

-This raises the theoretical question of whether, just as the GR agonist dexamethasone might function as an active agent in ADHD-HI, a GR antagonist might possibly be effective in ADHD-I.
+This raises the theoretical question of whether, just as the GR agonist dexamethasone could function as an active ingredient in ADHD-HI, a GR antagonist could possibly be effective in ADHD-I.

 A GR antagonist would prevent the HPA axis from shutting down.
-However, the reswitching of the HPA axis after a stress response is, first, usually a healthy response and, second, is probably not impaired in ADHD-I.
+However, firstly, the resilencing of the HPA axis after a stress response is usually a healthy response and secondly, it is probably not impaired in ADHD-I.

-Studies of dexamethasone testing in ADHD show that problems with HPA axis shutdown correlate with measures of hyperactivity, but not with inattention.
+Research on the dexamethasone test in ADHD shows that problems with HPA axis deactivation correlate with levels of hyperactivity, but not inattention.

-For more on this, see Medications for ADHD, here *⇒ Dexamethasone for ADHD.*ß
+More on this under Medication for ADHD, here *⇒ Dexamethasone for ADHD.*ß